reveal-ui/brid-framework/README.md

 ## Install

-Framework is currently in beta so please install using the composer repositories config option, so add the following to your composer.json file.
+Framework is currently in early beta so please install using the composer repositories config option, so add the following to your composer.json file.

 ``` json